-8 https://www.push.gov.uk/wp-content/uploads/2020/03/Advice-on-Achieving-Nutrient-Neutrality-for-New-Deveopment-in-the-Solent-Region-March-2020.pdf in the calculator tool Description Cereals Agricultural areas on which cereals, combinable crops and set aside are farmed.
+Land use types used in the calculator tool Description Cereals Agricultural areas on which cereals, combinable crops and set aside are farmed.
 General Agricultural areas on which arable crops (including field scale vegetables) are farmed.
 Horticulture Agricultural areas on which fruit (including vineyards), hardy nursery stock, glasshouse flowers and vegetables, market garden scale vegetables, outdoor bulbs and flowers, and mushrooms are farmed.
-Agricultural areas on which pigs farmed.
-Pig Poultry Agricultural areas on which poultry are farmed.
+Pig Agricultural areas on which pigs farmed.
+Poultry Agricultural areas on which poultry are farmed.
 Dairy Agricultural areas on which dairy cows are farmed.
 LFA Agricultural areas on which cattle, sheep and other grazing livestock are farmed in locations where agricultural production is difficult.
 An area is classified as a Less Favoured Area (LFA) holding if 50 per cent or more of its total area is classed as LFA.
 Lowland Agricultural areas on which cattle, sheep and other grazing livestock are farmed.
 A holding is classified as lowland if less than 50 per cent of its total area is classed as a lowland grazing area.
 Mixed Agricultural areas in which none of the above categories are farmed or where it is too difficult to select a single category to describe the farm type.
-Natural and semi-natural outdoor spaces provided for recreational use where fertilisers will not be applied and dog waste is managed, e.g. semi-natural parks.
+Greenspace Natural and semi-natural outdoor spaces provided for recreational use where fertilisers will not be applied and dog waste is managed, e.g. semi- natural parks.
 This does not include green infrastructure within the built urban environment, such as sports fields, gardens, or grass verges, as these are included in the residential urban land category.
-Greenspace Woodland Natural and semi-natural outdoor wooded areas.
+Woodland Natural and semi-natural outdoor wooded areas.
 Shrub Natural and semi-natural outdoor shrubland area.
 Water Areas of surface water, including rivers, ponds and lakes.
 Residential urban land Areas of houses and associated infrastructure.
 This is inclusive of roads, driveways, grass verges and gardens.
 Commercial/industrial urban land Areas that are used for industry.
 These are businesses that typically manufacture, process or otherwise generate products.
 Included in the definition of industrial land are factories and storage facilities as well as mining and shipping operations.
 Open urban land Area of land in urban areas used for various purposes, e.g. leisure and recreation - may include open land, e.g. sports fields, playgrounds, public squares or built facilities such as sports centres.
 Community food growing Areas that are used for local food production, such as allotments.